 I migrated over to Disqus while I was still using Movable Type.
 I’ve been using Disqus since June, and I am actually very pleased with the results.
 I’m getting more comments than I did before making the switch, and I’m much happier letting Disqus handle sending out all the various notification emails.

 I’ve been actively using Octopress since August of 2013.
 I’m extremely happy with the results.
 I have a nice, clean, responsive theme.
-According to Piwik, I shaved over a tenth of a second off of my average page generation times.
+According to Piwik, I shaved over a tenth of a second off my average page generation times.
 That alone was worth the effort of migrating!

 I’ve been limping along for the last six months without one of my favorite Movable Type features.
 I currently have no way to schedule a blog post to publish in the future.

 My blog web server was on a virtual machine running an ancient version of Ubuntu.
-The OpenVZ host server was still running CentOS 5, and you need the newer OpenVZ kernel that ships with CentOS 6 to run more modern version of Ubuntu.
+The OpenVZ host server was still running CentOS 5, and you need the newer OpenVZ kernel that ships with CentOS 6 to run more modern versions of Ubuntu.
 This meant getting an rbenv and Octopress up and running was pretty much out of the question.

 I’ve since upgraded the host server and the web server, but I still haven’t gotten around to setting up an rbenv up on the server for Octopress.
 This means I still don’t have my commit –> push –> publish workflow up and running yet.
 I have a little helper script that makes Octopress a bit more comfortable for me, but it still needs a few more features before I can get my automatic publishing back.